 We are interrupting our regularly scheduled programming to share our new mission and manifesto.

-When we launched more than two years ago, our mission was dedicated to driving conversations with purpose by women in the Cleveland area.
+When we launched more than two years ago, She In The CLE’s mission was dedicated to driving conversations with purpose by women in the Cleveland area.
 This has not changed.
 But we wanted to make sure that our mission really reflected why we do what we do.

 We want all women to have a voice and raise topics and start conversations that matter to them.
 We are simply the platform to help them do it.
 It is not for us to say or to judge what the purposeful conversations are or to change the voices of those who are sharing them.
 For far too long women have been silenced, and we hope to change that.